pouchdb/pouchdb/docs/guides-attachments.md

 As their name implies, attachments are *attached* to documents.
 You can work with attachments either in base64-encoded format, or as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).

-For example, here is a very simple document with a plaintext attachment.
+For example, here is a very simple document with a plain text attachment, stored as base64.

 ```js
 db.put({